Major Heritable Renal Cell Cancer Syndromes

 |Lindor et al.; Rennebeck et al.|

-Autosomal dominant mode of inheritance is the pattern of transmission reported within the families affected by these major RCC syndromes.
-Genetic tests performed in Clinical Laboratory Improvement Amendments (CLIA) certified laboratories are available for VHL, BHDS, HLRCC, and HPRC.
+Autosomal dominant mode of inheritance is the pattern of transmission reported within the families affected by these major renal cell cancer (RCC) syndromes.
+Genetic tests performed in Clinical Laboratory Improvement Amendments (CLIA) certified laboratories are available for VHL, BHD, HLRCC, and HPRC.
 Genetic counseling is a prerequisite for genetic testing.
 (Refer to the PDQ summary on Cancer Genetics Risk Assessment and Counseling for more information.)Von Hippel-Lindau Syndrome

 VHL (OMIM) is an autosomal dominant, inherited disease with a predisposition to multiple neoplasms.
 Germline mutations in the VHL gene predispose individuals to specific types of both benign and malignant tumors and cysts in many organ systems.
-These include CNS hemangioblastomas, retinal angiomas, clear cell renal carcinomas (ccRCCs) and cysts, pheochromocytomas, cysts and neuroendocrine tumors of the pancreas, endolymphatic sac tumors, and cystadenomas of the epididymis (males) and of the broad ligament (females).[4-7] A multidisciplinary approach is required for the evaluation, and in some cases the management, of individuals with VHL.
+These include central nervous system (CNS) hemangioblastomas, retinal angiomas, clear cell RCCs (ccRCCs) and cysts, pheochromocytomas, cysts and neuroendocrine tumors of the pancreas, endolymphatic sac tumors, and cystadenomas of the epididymis (males) and of the broad ligament (females).[4-7] A multidisciplinary approach is required for the evaluation, and in some cases the management, of individuals with VHL.
 Specialists involved in the care of individuals with VHL may include urologic oncology surgeons, neurosurgeons, general surgeons, ophthalmologists, endocrinologists, neurologists, medical oncologists, genetic counselors, and medical geneticists.Genetics

 The VHL gene is a tumor suppressor gene located on the short arm of chromosome 3 at cytoband 3p25-26.
 VHL disease-causing mutations occur in all three exons of this gene.
 Most affected individuals inherit a germline mutation of VHL from an affected parent and a normal ("wild type") VHL from their unaffected parent.
 VHL-associated tumors conform with Knudson’s “two-hit” hypothesis,[9,10] in which the clonal origin or first transformed cell of the tumor occurs only after both VHL alleles in a cell are inactivated.
 The inherited germline mutation in VHL represents the first "hit," which is present in every cell in the body.
 The second “hit” is a somatic mutation, one that occurs in a specific tissue at some point after a person's birth.
 It damages the normal, or wild-type, VHL allele, creating a clonal neoplastic cell of origin, which then proliferates into a tumor mass.Prevalence and rare founder effects